This post may contain affiliate links. Read our Affiliate Policy to learn more.

 The thing about hand flapping and other stimming behaviors is that they don’t always happen at the same time for the same reason.
 It really depends on the kiddo and the situation.
 Let’s talk about a few different emotions and why hand flapping may show up when someone is feeling that way.

 Have you ever seen someone get so excited that they can’t help but throw their arms up and scream?
 Maybe you’ve been that person!

-Have you ever noticed that these reactions feel uncontrollable?
+Now, I’m not just talking about planned excitement, like hugging someone or doing the wave or something.
+I’m talking about excitement that feels uncontrollable.
 One second, you’re sitting quietly and the next moment someone throws a puppy in your lap or your long lost best friend walks through the door and you get overwhelmed with excitement.
 Without even realizing it, you’re waving your hands, jumping around, and throwing an exuberant fit.

 Aside from how fun these reactions are, our bodies actually need this tom foolery in order to stay regulated.
 To best explain, let’s use the best teacher of all–Pixar.